OUTA and SANRAL agree on e-tolls test case

 OUTA will continue to assist its supporters who are summonsed for the non-payment of e-tolls until the e-toll matter is resolved.

-Full list of case files in the right-hand column.
+Full list of case files here.